-Katie HALL: Look, it involved Golden Plains, it involves a tribute to Harolds and it involves both the wonderful Harold from Neighbours and Harold from the dental program.
+Katie HALL: Harold, of course.
+I have a story about Harold to speak to the member for Broadmeadows about later.
+It involves Golden Plains, it involves a tribute to Harolds and it involves both the wonderful Harold from Neighbours and Harold from the dental program.
 Anyway, I digress.
 The hour is late.